Non-Adiabatic Effects of Nuclear Motion in Quantum Transport of Electrons: A Self-Consistent Keldysh-Langevin Study: INTRODUCTION

 \

 Experiment and theory have made leaps and bounds in obtaining a fundamental understanding of the interplay between electronic and nuclear degrees of freedom and its impact on electronic current.
-In terms of quantum-mechanical approaches, a common procedure is the use of non-equilibrium Green's functions (NEGF) to construct a various kinds of perturbative expansions about the strength of electron-vibrational coupling \cite{Paulsson2005, Tikhodeev2001, Mii2003, Mitra2004, Galperin2004, Galperin2004a, Egger2008, Entin-Wohlman2009, Erpenbeck2015, Mitra2004, Mii2003, Galperin2004, Galperin2004a, Martin-Rodero2008, Monreal2009, Albrecht2012, Dong2013, Laakso2014, SeoaneSouto2014,Caroli1972, Ryndyk2006, Dahnovsky2007, Galperin2006, Ryndyk2007, Hartle2008, Wilner2014, Erpenbeck2015, Frederiksen2007}.
-Strong electron-phonon interactions are usually treated according to master equation methods \cite{McCarthy2003, Braig2003, Braig2004, Koch2004, Koch2005, Koch2005a, Zazunov2006, Koch2006,dzhioev14,dzhioev15,rudge19-telegraph,kosov17-nonren,kosov17-wtd,kosov18}; however, such formulations come at the cost of assuming that the molecule-metal coupling is small and, consequently, put it out of range of a large number of interesting molecular systems.
+In terms of quantum-mechanical approaches, a common procedure is the use of non-equilibrium Green's functions (NEGF) to construct various kinds of perturbative expansions about the strength of the electron-vibrational coupling \cite{Paulsson2005, Tikhodeev2001, Galperin2004, Galperin2004a, Egger2008, Entin-Wohlman2009, Mitra2004, Mii2003, Martin-Rodero2008, Monreal2009, Albrecht2012, Dong2013, Laakso2014, SeoaneSouto2014,Caroli1972, Ryndyk2006, Dahnovsky2007, Galperin2006, Ryndyk2007, Hartle2008, Wilner2014, Erpenbeck2015, Frederiksen2007, White2012}.
+These methods have been applied to the cases of weak and strong electron-nuclear couplings and, in some cases, while treating additional complications such as electron-electron interactions.
+Other approaches have been proposed in literature to provide numerically accurate solution for different transport scenario in molecular junctions with electron-vibration coupling: examples include master equation approaches \cite{McCarthy2003, Braig2003, Braig2004, Koch2004, Koch2005, Koch2005a, Zazunov2006, Koch2006,dzhioev14,dzhioev15,rudge19-telegraph,kosov17-nonren,kosov17-wtd,kosov18, Hartle2011, Mitra2004a, May2002, Schinabeck2016, Agarwalla2015}, Fock-Liouville space superoperators \cite{Dzhioev2014, Dzhioev2015}, path-integral methods \cite{Muhlbacher2008a}, multilayer multiconfiguration time-dependent Hartree theory \cite{Wang2011a, Wang2013, Wilner2013, Wang2016}, and renormalisation group methods \cite{Laakso2014, Jovchev2013a}, among others \cite{Han2006, Leijnse2008,Erpenbeck2019, Schinabeck2018}.
 All these methods, while providing tremendous insights into the workings of current-induced phenomena, suffer from one critical flaw: they restrict nuclear dynamics to vibrations about the fixed equilibrium geometry.
 According to these models, molecules in nanoscale molecular devices cannot undergo large-scale structural and/or conformational changes: the result is the neglect of important physical processes, which can have profound effects on the electronic transport properties of the considered devices, especially at the high voltage and strong electron-vibration coupling regimes.

 \